Joshua Kimmich defends COVID-19 vaccine stance as Bayern Munich win again | DW | 23.10.2021

 The biggest compliment one can pay them is that they make winning routine, even expected.
 Only the greatest teams can reach that level of near-invincibility and the impact that has on the overall health of the league can be questioned again, but Bayern cannot be faulted for being this good.
 Since their hiccup against Eintracht Frankfurt two weeks ago, they've hit new heights.

-Robert Lewandowski scored the pick of the goals against Hoffenheim, his eighth in 10 league games this season.
+Lewandowski scored the pick of the goals against Hoffenheim, his eighth in 10 league games this season

 This wasn't an explosive performance of the ilk seen last weekend in Leverkusen or in Lisbon in the Champions League, but it was another demonstration of efficiency.
 Leroy Sane came off the bench late on, with Leon Goretzka and Alphonso Davies given a weekend off.
 In came Jamal Musiala, Marcel Sabitzer and Omar Richards – and Bayern remained as effective as ever.

-The pick of the goals was a first half bullet by Robert Lewandowski, but Serge Gnabry scored too, with Eric Choupo-Moting and Kingsley Coman enjoying a confidence bump with goals off the bench.
-As for Hoffenheim, coach Sebastian Hoeneß will reflect on how they could have made life harder for Bayern, but in reality the quality gap was too great to bridge.
+The pick of the goals was a first half bullet by Robert Lewandowski, but Serge Gnabry scored, too, with Eric Choupo-Moting and Kingsley Coman enjoying a confidence bump with goals off the bench.
+As for Hoffenheim, coach Sebastian Hoeness will reflect on how the team could have made life harder for Bayern, but in reality the quality gap was too great to bridge.